linode/docs/docs/development/INSTALLING-JAVA-ON-DEBIAN.md

 ## Installing the Java Runtime Environment

 If you don't plan on using Java to write programs, the JRE is all you need.
-In Debian the JRE metapackage is called `default-jre`.
-This pulls several packages needed to run headless Java applications.
+In Debian the JRE metapackage is called `default-jre`, this metapackage pulls several packages needed to run headless Java applications.

 	sudo apt install default-jre

 After the installation finishes, you can verify that the JRE was installed by running `dpkg -s default-jre`.
-The output will contain information about the Java installation, some of which is a status line informing that Java is installed:
+The output will contain information about the Java installation, including a status line confirming that Java is installed:

         Package: default-jre
         Status: install ok installed

 ## Installing the Java Development Kit

-If you plan on using Java to write or edit programs on your Linode, you need to install the JDK.
+If you plan on using Java to write or edit programs on your Linode, install the JDK.

 	sudo apt install default-jdk

 After the installation finishes, verify that the JDK was installed with `dpkg -s default-jdk`.
-Included in the command's output will be a status line which should report that Java is installed:
+The command's outputs a status line confirming that Java is installed:

 	Package: default-jdk
 	Status: install ok installed

 You can also check by running `javac` the Java compiler.
-If you need to compile a program in Java, on your Linode, run `javac foobar.java`, and it will compile the program--given no compilation errors.
-The program can then be run using `java foobar`.
+If you need to compile a java application on your Linode, run `javac foobar.java`. `javac` will compile the program given no compilation errors.
+You can run the program using `java foobar`